 An underappreciated time to visit London is during autumn or fall.
 The weather can start to get chilly this time of year, but it’s nothing a good coat and a positive attitude can’t fix.
 Plus, things aren’t quite as frosty as winter.

-Plus, while London is far from deserted, the crowds have thinned a little – meaning more time to really explore the city.
+Plus, while London in autumn is far from deserted, the crowds have thinned a little – meaning more time to really explore the city.

 Key Events and Things to Do in London in Fall